How Long Do Veneers Last? Are Veneers Permanent?

 7. What Shortens Veneer Lifespan?

-7.1 Grinding and clenching (bruxism)
+- Grinding and clenching

-7.2 Hard biting habits
+- Hard biting habits (ice, nails, opening packages)

 8. Daily Care

-- Brush twice daily with a soft toothbrush.
+- Brush twice daily with a soft toothbrush

-- Use non-abrasive toothpaste to reduce surface scratching (especially helpful for composite).
+- Use non-abrasive toothpaste

 9. Professional Maintenance

-- Cleaning and polishing (with veneer-safe protocols)
+- Veneer-safe cleaning and polishing

 10. Signs You May Need Replacement

-- Gum recession: exposing edges and altering aesthetics
+- Gum recession exposing veneer edges

 11. Veneers in Turkey